NancyLynn/jump-start/preparing-for-ada/problem-solving/algorithms.md

 # Algorithms

 ## Overview
 An algorithm is a series of steps to solve a problem.
-We use algorithms everyday without even realizing it.
+We use algorithms every day without even realizing it.
 An algorithm is the procedure we follow to complete a task.
 Each step can be broken down to varying degrees of preciseness.
 For humans, we might not need to be as exact or precise because we can make assumptions.
 For a computer, these instructions need to be extremely precise because a computer cannot make assumptions or inferences.

 Humans can make assumptions about algorithms related to context and prior knowledge.
 For example, in driving directions if there was an instruction to "Go over the river", a human would know to take the bridge over the river.
 If we were writing code for a driverless car, we would need to be specific so that it doesn't barrel into a river and sink.